 Your Donation – One Donation Saves Two Lives

-- Your gift saves dogs’ lives
+- Your gift gives dogs new lives

-- Your gift is tax deductible, deeply appreciated and used carefully and responsibly
+- Your gift is tax deductible, deeply appreciated, and used carefully and responsibly

+Service Dogs, Inc. is a 501(C)(3) Nonprofit.
+Please consider making a donation today!
 Service Dogs, Inc. does not discriminate on the basis of race, color, creed, national origin, sex, age, religion, marital status, sexual orientation, gender identity or expression, veteran status, HIV/AIDS status, physical or mental disability for the purpose of service, employment, membership, volunteering, or leadership.